countxvat/dev-task/README.md

 Develop and integrate one or multiple REST API endpoints necessary for the implementation of a new feature within our web portal.
 Carefully examine the screenshots provided below, analyze the displayed data, and determine the necessary endpoints to fully support and implement this feature.

+**You must not implement the front-end.**

 ## Feature: Invoice Book Overview